1919 World Series: Game 8

 Whatever Williams had been told made its impression.
 In the first, throwing nothing but mediocre fastballs, he gave up four straight one-out hits for three runs before Gleason relieved him with "Big" Bill James, who allowed one of Williams' baserunners to score.
 James continued ineffective and, although the Sox rallied in the eighth, the Reds came away with a 10–5 victory for a five-games-to-three Series win.
 Jackson hit the only homer of the Series in the third inning after the Reds had built a 5–0 lead.
 Immediately after the Series ended, rumors were rife from coast to coast that the games had been thrown.
 Journalist Hugh Fullerton of the Chicago Herald and Examiner, disgusted by the display of ineptitude with which the White Sox had "thrown" the series, wrote that no World Series should ever be played again.

 Composite line score

 1919 World Series (5–3): Cincinnati Reds (N.L.) over Chicago White Sox (A.L.)

 Notable performances

 Jackson led all players with his .375 average.
 Some believed that most of his offensive potency came in games that were not fixed and/or when the game seemed out of reach.
 He hit the Series' lone home run in the eighth and final game, a solo shot in the third inning, by which time the Reds were already ahead 5–0.
 His five hits with runners in scoring position came in: Game 6, sixth inning with Kerr pitching; Game 7, first and third innings; Game 8, two in the four-run eighth.

-Shoeless Joe had 12 hits overall, a World Series record at that time.
+Shoeless Joe had 12 hits overall, a World Series record at that time and tied for the most in an eight-game series.